Build your ultimate summer routine with our free 14-day autoimmune challenge

 The autoimmune protocol (AIP) has been shown to help many people with autoimmune conditions such as rheumatoid arthritis, Crohn's disease, ulcerative colitis, and Hashimoto’s thyroiditis.
 This diet is designed to decrease inflammation and support the immune system.

 If you're already following AIP or planning to start, you might worry that it will be too expensive or wonder how you can save money while following the protocol.
 While AIP eliminates some commonly eaten foods, there are many ways to save money and still eat delicious AIP-approved meals.
-Read on for 6 simple ways to save money while on the autoimmune protocol, because living flare free should be accessible to everyone.
+Read on for 6 simple ways to save money while on the autoimmune protocol — because living flare free should be accessible to everyone.

-1. Prioritize Quality, Nutrient Dense Foods
+1. Prioritize Quality, Nutrient-dense Foods

 AIP is an elimination diet aimed at removing specific foods that can contribute to inflammation and gut dysbiosis.
 The goal of the diet is to reduce autoimmune symptoms and improve overall health.
-Buying organic produce, eating with the seasons, and choosing healthier options are all staples of consuming quality, AIP-approved foods.
+Buying organic produce, eating with the seasons, and choosing healthier options are all staples of consuming quality, AIP-approved foods

-2. Buy in Bulk and Shop Deals
+2. Buy in Bulk, Purchase Preserved Foods, and Shop Deals

-At the supermarket or wholesale store, you can find weekly deals on produce, meats, and seafood.
+At the market or wholesale store, you can find weekly deals on produce, meats, and seafood.
 One strategy for lowering grocery bills is to plan ahead.
 When something is cheap at one store but expensive at another, you can compare prices before making a purchase.
 If you have access to multiple stores, keep an eye out for sales in your area.
 You might be surprised to find that another store has a better price or larger selection.

 3. Go Local